The “I” in the IYoga Project speaks of our dual inspirations. Our method – Iyengar Yoga – and ourselves (“I” practice).

 After a vigorous apprenticeship with senior Iyengar instructor, Glenn Ceresoli, Tamar went on to run two large yoga studios in Sydney, Australia, before moving to New York City in 2005.
 There she was blessed to continue her training with Mary Dunn, James Murphy, Brooke Myers and Patricia Walden.

 In 2007, Tamar began teaching at the prestigious Iyengar Yoga Institute in Manhattan, NY and in 2009 was awarded a place on the faculty.
 The same year she was invited to perform at the Yoga Journal conference in New York with the Iyengar Yoga Trio.
-Tamar also taught yoga at Columbia University both to the staff and the students enrolled in the Physical Education Program.
+Tamar also taught Yoga and Movement Studies at Columbia University both to the staff and the students enrolled in the Physical Education Program.
 In addition, she taught private classes to many celebrity students including Mira Niar, Andre Gregory and Martha Stewart.

 In 2011 she moved to Warsaw to teach with Henryk Liskiewicz.
 There they ran a successful Iyengar Yoga school, iJOGA Poland, working with students of all levels of ability, from those needing special programs and attention in the Medical classes, to Teacher Training Programs and even Continuing Education Programs for already certified teachers.